Hyundai Kona: Kona N

-Released at Hyundai N Day on 27 April 2021, the Kona N is Hyundai’s first high-performance SUV under the Hyundai N division.
-A 2.0-liter turbocharged GDI engine features flat power that maintains maximum output from about 5,500 rpm.
+Released at Hyundai N Day on 27 April 2021, the Kona N is Hyundai's first high-performance SUV under the Hyundai N division.
+A 2.0-litre turbocharged GDI engine features flat power that maintains maximum output from about 5,500 rpm.
 The engine is capable of an output up to 280 PS and maximum torque is about 289 lbft.
 The output can temporarily reach up to 290 PS when in the N Grin Shift mode.

-In the front, an N logo and a dark chrome-color Hyundai logo are attached to the grille.
-At the side and rear, a front lip spoiler, double-wing rear spoiler and side sill moulding offer added downforce, improving grip force and high-speed stability.
-The N-exclusive triangular third brake light gives a dynamic look.
-Inside, seats, steering wheel, gear knob and hand brake are tinted with Performance Blue while suede seats come with side bolsters.
-An N-dedicated color Sonic Blue was added and N Grin Shift, N Power Shift, N Track Sense Shift and Variable Exhaust Valve System come as standard.
+In the front, an N logo and a dark chrome-colour Hyundai logo are attached to the grille.
+At the sides and rear, a front lip spoiler, double-wing rear spoiler and side sill mouldings offer added downforce, improving grip force and high-speed stability.
+It also features an N-exclusive triangular third brake light.
+Inside, the seats, steering wheel, gear knob and hand brake are tinted with Performance Blue while faux suede seats come with side bolsters.
+An N-dedicated colour Sonic Blue was added and N Grin Shift, N Power Shift, N Track Sense Shift and Variable Exhaust Valve System come as standard.

+Hyundai Encino (China)

 Powertrain

 From launch, the first-generation Kona became available with a 1.0-litre, turbocharged direct injection petrol engine producing 118 hp, or a 1.6-litre turbocharged direct injection petrol engine producing 175 hp, with all-wheel-drive option available on selected models.